-Generally a burning moxa stick is held close to, but not touching, the surface of the skin.
-In this method, the moxa material is compressed into a oversized cigar shape that, once lit, smoulders to produce a penetrating heat.
+Generally, a burning moxa stick is held close to, but not touching, the surface of the skin.
+In this method, the moxa material is compressed into an oversized cigar shape that, once lit, smoulders to produce a penetrating heat.
 The smouldering moxa is held about an inch over the treatment area until the area becomes suffused with warmth.

 People often seek moxibustion to help with pain due to injury or arthritis, especially in "cold" patterns where the pain naturally feels better with the application of heat.

-Also to help with breech presentation in late term pregnancy
+Also to help with a breech presentation in late-term pregnancy